-The forex market supports a range of trading strategies, from long-term position trading to short-term scalping.
-One of the most popular is day trading, where traders aim to open and close positions within the same trading session.
-Unlike swing traders, who may hold positions for several days, day traders generally seek to limit overnight exposure – though carrying a position past the daily close is not uncommon when a setup warrants it.
+The forex market accommodates a wide range of trading styles, from long-term position trading to fast-paced scalping.
+Among the most widely used approaches is day trading, where positions are typically opened and closed within the same session.
+Unlike swing traders, who often keep trades open for several days, day traders usually aim to avoid overnight exposure, although some positions may still be held beyond the daily close when market conditions support it.

 Since day trading depends on fast execution and tight spreads, broker selection has an outsized impact on results.
 The following forex brokers offer competitive conditions for day traders.